All Episodes

 I've got literally everything I need to be able to have a television on and be at the computer on the sofa using whatever devices I need.

-I I'm not able to travel with that exact kind of setup.
+I'm not able to travel with that exact kind of setup.

-So last night I'm I'm outside.
+So last night, I'm outside.

 You can't smoke inside.

-I don't think you can smoke inside in this country anywhere, except in my house.
+I don't think you can smoke inside in this country anywhere except in my house.

 So I'm outside, which is fine, not complaining.

-I'm out on the deck, and I'm smoking a cigar, and I'm doing show prep, and I start I get I get um uh some some chats with some friends started, and we're keeping track of the football game and Tom Brady being pulled and all that was going on there.
+And we're keeping track of the football game and Tom Brady being pulled and all that was going on there.

-And I happened to uh mention to one of the people I'm chatting with, what in the world is going on at the Secret Service?
+And I happened to mention to one of the people I'm chatting with, what in the world is going on at the Secret Service?

 How do you have people literally jump the fence unseen and then get in the White House?